Crystal LaBeija: Legacy

 LaBeija and The House of LaBeija have had a lasting influence on ball culture and popular culture.

 The opening credits of the television series Transparent feature footage of LaBeija from the film The Queen.

-The novel The House of Impossible Beauties by Joseph Cassara is a fictional account of New York Ball culture and features characters in inspired by LaBeija and members of The House of LaBeija.
+The novel The House of Impossible Beauties by Joseph Cassara is a fictional account of New York Ball culture and features characters inspired by LaBeija and members of The House of LaBeija.

 The television series Pose features characters and events inspired by LaBeija and ball culture in New York City.
-The character Elektra Wintour, played by Domonique Jackson, delivers reads similar to the LaBeija's speech at the end of The Queen.
+The character Elektra Wintour, played by Dominique Jackson, delivers reads similar to the LaBeija's speech at the end of The Queen.

 A Season 3 episode of RuPaul's Drag Race All Stars featured drag queen Aja LaBeija imitating Crystal during the Snatch Game episode.

 The current House of LaBeija appeared in the third season of the ballroom competition series Legendary.

-Frank Ocean's visual album, Endless, contains a clip of LaBeija on the track "Ambience 001: “In A Certain Way."
+Frank Ocean's visual album, Endless, contains a clip of LaBeija on the track "Ambience 001: "In A Certain Way."

 The Crystal LaBeija Organizing Fellowship offers a 1-year fellowship, "open to all Black and Brown, trans, gender non-conforming, and non-binary individuals who belong to the ballroom community".
 The fellowship empowers fellows "to address the issues impacting the lives of transgender women, transgender men, gender non-conforming, and non-binary people in the house ball community via community building, economic empowerment, advocacy, and activism through wellness and social justice lenses."